-I wish I could find turkey wings year round – but I can only find them during the holiday season where I live.
-We treat them like gigantic chicken wings – so crispy and flavorful is a MUST!
+I wish I could find turkey wings year round – but I can only find them easily during the holiday season.
+We treat them like gigantic holiday chicken wings.
+They are so meaty, crispy, and flavorful !
 And there is a lot more meat on a turkey wing so it feels a little like cheating. 🙂

 - Preheat your oven to 375 degrees.

 - Pat your turkey wings dry, brush them with olive oil, then season them with poultry seasoning and kosher salt and pepper.

 - Place your turkey wings in a casserole dish.
 The wings are going to release their juices so you want them in a pan with sides so the juice doesn’t run over!
 Cover them in foil and place in the oven.

 - Remove the turkey wings from the oven, raise the oven temperature to 425 degrees, remove the foil and put them back in the oven for an additional 30 minutes.
 SO IMPORTANT!